 Ms Bose has a desire to promote and encourage teaching in orthopaedics in developing nations, and she gained the Diploma in Medical Care of Catastrophes from the Worshipful Society of Apothecaries in 2011.
-She has been the secretary of World Orthopaedic Concern UK, a specialist society of the British Orthopaedic Association, and a charity which focuses on teaching orthopaedics in low resource countries, since 2009.
+She is the Chairman of World Orthopaedic Concern UK, a specialist society of the British Orthopaedic Association, and a charity which focuses on teaching orthopaedics in low resource countries.

 - Malunions (bones healed in the wrong position)

 - Non-union (bones which have not healed after a break)

 - Deformity correction (not congenital, only post-traumatic)

 - British Trauma Society

 Pay for yourself with our fixed price packages.
 This includes your pre-assessment, treatment, follow-ups and 6 months' aftercare

 Pay with health insurance